basnijholt/glove80/README.md

 # Glove80 Layout Toolkit

-This repository is the canonical, code-first source of the TailorKey and QuantumTouch Glove80 layouts.
+This repository is the canonical, code-first source of the Glove80 layout families (Default, TailorKey, QuantumTouch, and Glorious Engrammer).
 Every release JSON under `layouts/*/releases` can be regenerated deterministically from the declarative specs and metadata checked into `src/glove80`.

 ## Highlights
-- The default, TailorKey, and QuantumTouch families live under `src/glove80/families/` with typed specs, factories, and regression tests.
+- The default, TailorKey, QuantumTouch, and Glorious Engrammer families live under `src/glove80/families/` with typed specs, factories, and regression tests.
 - Metadata travels with the package (`src/glove80/families/*/metadata.json`), so the CLI and library always agree on UUIDs, release notes, and output paths.
 - A Typer-powered CLI (`python -m glove80 generate …`) replaces ad-hoc scripts and keeps the regeneration workflow uniform across layouts.
 - Release artifacts are grouped under `layouts/<layout>/releases`, keeping the repo root clean while preserving the published JSON verbatim.

 ## Quick Start
 1. Install dependencies (the repo uses [uv](https://github.com/astral-sh/uv)):